HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Experiment

 \subsubsection{Visualization of Daily Risks}

 Figure \ref{fig:softmax} shows the visualized daily risks $\alpha$ (Eq. (\ref{eq:TCR})) across all 6 months of two typical physician participants from the testing set, one being consecutively burned-out in every month and the other staying unaffected.
-The daily risk scores can reflect the dynamics of daily workload across shifts of a month.
+The daily risk scores can reflect the dynamics of daily measurement across shifts of a month.
 We can observe that the physicians with the two typical types of wellness status show visually distinct daily risk patterns (see Appendix for more examples).
-The daily risks of Physician A continuously remain a medium to high level across shifts in each month, which reflects an overall continually heavy workload.
-In contrast, Physician B seems to have various levels of workload that changed between low and high intermittently.
-This may contribute to the reduction of the accumulative monthly risk of burnout.
+The daily risks of Physician A continuously remain at a medium to high level across shifts in each month.
+In contrast, Physician B seems to have various levels of daily risk that changed between low and high intermittently.
+This may contribute to the reduction of the cumulative monthly risk of burnout.
 We can see that the TC regularizer with daily risk measures allows \ours to provide interpretable burnout prediction.
-This mechanism can potentially be used to facilitate the burnout root-causing and intervention.